learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 `!!truthyValue` JavaScript is now evaluating `!false`.
 Executing the outer `!` operator on `false` returns `true`.

-Try inverting various values in [repl.it](https://repl.it/languages/javascript) to get a feel for the NOT operator.
-See what happens when you stack a ton of
+Try inverting various values in the REPL above to get a feel for the NOT operator.
+See what happens when you stack a ton of them: `!!!!!!!!!truthyValue`.

-them: `!!!!!!!!!truthyValue`.
+**Note:** You can edit line 3 in `index.js` _or_ add lines of code below the current code.
+If you add lines, when you click the Run button, the value returned in the bottom window will be the return value of the _last_ expression evaluated.

 On to the next!

 ## Define the `&&` and `||` Operators

-### `&&` AND
+### `&&` (AND)

 The logical AND (`&&`) operator takes two expressions: